Andy-Richards/sed/README.md

 # sed
-sed one liners mirror from source forge
+sed one liners mirror.
+See the sed1line.txt for the source.